vikram17036/real-estate-agent/COMPLETE_PROJECT_OVERVIEW.md

 - No persistent user profiles
 - No multi-language support
 - Limited to properties in Pinecone database
-- Requires n8n for calendar integration (no direct Google Calendar)
+- Requires Make for calendar integration (no direct Google Calendar)

 ---